All Episodes

 You can get IV vitamin C, and they use that approach in hospitals to treat people with cancer.

-As an actual assault on the cancer itself, they pump you up with IV vitamin C. And if that IV vitamin C can get 700 micrograms per kilogram into you.
+As an actual assault on the cancer itself, they pump you up with IV vitamin C. And that IV vitamin C can get 700 micrograms per kilogram into you.

-So evers per gram into you, 700 micrograms per gram into you.
+So, excuse me, 700 grams per gram into you, 700 micrograms per gram into you.

-So every gram you consume that way, you end up with 700, so uh, you know, 700 divided into 2400, so you wouldn't have to take anywhere near the same amount.
+So, you know, 700 divided into 2400, so you wouldn't have to take anywhere near the same amount.

-There's an even better way than that, doesn't involve needles.
+There's an even better way than that.

-And uh liposomal vitamin C is more expensive than regular vitamin C, but you have to take far less of it to reach the level of doses that you actually need to maintain an anti-cancer protection.
+And liposomal vitamin C is more expensive than regular vitamin C, but you have to take far less of it to reach the level of doses that you actually need to maintain an anti-cancer protection.

-They were um uh trimmed out through legislation, now we've got radiation.
+They were trimmed out through legislation.

-So now vitamin C at this level, liposomal, gets 800 micrograms per gram ingested.
+So, now vitamin C at this level, liposomal, gets 800 micrograms per gram ingested.

 So better than IV.